 In this section, we describe the connection between multi-party quantum communication protocols for the problem \Asc$(m,n)$, and quantum streaming algorithms for \dyck(2).
 The reduction is an immediate generalization of the one in the classical case discovered by Magniez, Mathieu, and Nayak~\cite{MagniezMN14}, which also works with appropriate modifications for multi-pass classical streaming algorithms~\cite{ChakrabartiCKM10,JainN14}.
 For the sake of completeness, we describe the reduction below.

 Multi-party quantum communication protocols involving point-to-point communication may be defined as in the two-party case.
+In particular, we follow the convention that the initial joint state of all the parties is pure, and the local operations are isometries.
+So the joint state is pure throughout.
 As it is straightforward, and detracts from the thrust of this section, we omit a formal definition.

 Let~$m,n$ be positive integers.
-The~$(2m)$-party communication problem~\Asc$(m,n)$ consists of computing the logical OR of~$m$ independent instances of~$f_n$, the Augmented Index function.
+The~$(2m)$-party communication problem~\Asc$(m,n)$ consists of computing the logical OR of~$m$ independent instances of~$f_n \,$, the Augmented Index function.
 Suppose we denote the~$2m$ parties by~$\sA_1,\sA_2,\dotsc,\sA_m$ and $\sB_1,\sB_2,\ldots,\sB_m$.
 Player~$\sA_i$ is given~$x^i\in\{0,1\}^n$, player~$\sB_i$ is given $k^i\in [n]$, a bit~$z^i$, and the prefix~$x^i[1, k^i-1]$ of $x^i$.
-Let $\mathbf{x}=(x^1,x^2,\ldots,x^m)$, $\mathbf{k}=(k^1,k^2,\ldots,k^m)$, and $\mathbf{z}=(z^1,z^2,\ldots,z^m)$.
+Let $\mathbf{x} \eqdef (x^1,x^2,\ldots,x^m)$, $\mathbf{k} \eqdef (k^1,k^2,\ldots,k^m)$, and $\mathbf{z} \eqdef (z^1,z^2,\ldots,z^m)$.
 The goal of the communication protocol is to compute

 which is $0$ if $x^i[k^i]=z^i$ for all $i$, and $1$ otherwise.